aixigo/PREvant/README.md

 delivery pipelines of microservices and the infrastructure that hosts the applications.
-Based on the REST API and a web interface developers and domain experts at aixigo AG developed quality assurance workflows that help to increase and maintain high microservice quality.
+Based on the REST API and a web interface developers and domain experts at aixigo AG developed quality assurance workflows that help to increase and maintain high microservice quality [Joint Post-proceedings of the First and Second International Conference on Microservices (Microservices 2017/2019): PREvant (Preview Servant): Composing Microservices into Reviewable and Testable Applications](http://dx.doi.org/10.4230/OASIcs.Microservices.2017-2019.5).

 ## Basic Terminology